Dividend ETFs

 |---|---|

-| Monthly Income: Generates distributions each month from option premiums. | Upside Limitation: Selling puts caps gains when dividend stocks rally significantly. |
+| Monthly Income: Generates distributions each month from option premiums and dividends. | Upside Limitation: Selling calls caps gains when dividend stocks rally significantly.
+You miss out on the "free ride" of a bull market. |

-| Higher Yield: Positions that generate significantly more current income than the underlying dividend yield. | Dividend Risk: The underlying stocks may cut dividends, affecting the put-selling strategy. |
+| Higher Yield: Positions that generate significantly more current income than the underlying dividend yield alone. | Dividend Risk: The underlying stocks may cut dividends, affecting the put-selling strategy and overall portfolio value. |

-| Reduced Volatility: The option premium provides some cushion during market declines. | Tracking Error: Performance will diverge from dividend stock indices, especially in strong bull markets. |
+| Reduced Volatility: The option premium provides some cushion during market declines compared to pure equity exposure. | Tracking Error: Performance will diverge from dividend stock indices, especially in strong bull markets where the fund underperforms the benchmark. |

-| Stable Strategy: Options income can be more predictable than dividend growth. | Not a Growth Tool: If capital appreciation is your main goal, this is the wrong choice. |
+| Stable Strategy: Options income can be more predictable than dividend growth, providing a floor for cash flow. | Not a Growth Tool: If capital appreciation is your main goal, this is the wrong choice.
+It's designed to generate yield, not wealth. |

 DIVO makes the most sense when you want monthly income from a dividend-focused strategy that explicitly trades upside potential for distribution yield.
 If you're evaluating DIVO, you're likely prioritizing current cash flow over long-term capital growth.